infratographer/website/site/docs/docs/development/local-setup.md

 # Local setup guide

 This guide will walk you through setting up your local development environment.
-This guide assumes that you have a basic understanding of how to use the command line and have a basic understanding of git.
+This guide assumes that you have a basic understanding of how to use the command line and a basic understanding of git.

 ## Prerequisites